pursuit-curriculum/unit-full-stack-web-development/express-rest-delete-update/lesson-notes/README.md

 }
 ```

+- How does the API work?
+What is the response of a successful POST request?

+- Could you redirect back to the `index` route?

+- Can you think of any apps you use where you create something new and get back the new item?

+- Can you think of any apps you use where you create something new and see the index route?

+- Is one response type better than the other?

-Press send.
-Our API works by returning us to the GET route, and we should see all our bookmarks, including our newest one, at the bottom. **Thought question:** how could we update our API to show the newest item as the first item in the array?
+- How could we update our API to show the newest item as the first item in the array?

 ## Delete